PaddlePaddle/docs/docs/design/concurrent/select_op.md

 ## How to use it

 The **select_op** is available as a c++ operator.
-However most users will prefer to use the much simplier Python API.
+However most users will prefer to use the much simpler Python API.

 - **fluid.Select()**: Creates a select operator and adds it to the current block within the main program.
 Also creates a sub block and adds it to the